Updated for Xcode 14.2

 No!
 SwiftUI is great fun to work with, and you can build marvelous things with it.
 The whole rest of this book is designed to help you get started with SwiftUI as quickly and efficiently as possible – I wouldn’t have written it if I didn’t think SwiftUI was awesome.

-What I’m trying to say is that the existence of SwiftUI hasn’t somehow rendered UIKit obsolete: if you intend to get an iOS development job within the next three years, knowing how to use UIKit will either be a firm requirement or a strong bonus.
+What I’m trying to say is that the existence of SwiftUI hasn’t somehow rendered UIKit obsolete: if you intend to get an iOS development job within the next two years, knowing how to use UIKit will either be a firm requirement or a strong bonus.

 As each year goes by, all three problems listed above will become reduced as SwiftUI grows in strength, adoption, and support, and as SwiftUI grows UIKit will start to shrink.
 However, for now at least, you really do need both.